-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II, while the 7D Mark II does not have a direct successor.
+Both the 7D Mark II and the E-M1 have been discontinued, but can regularly be found used on ebay.
+The E-M1 was replaced by the Olympus E-M1 II, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Olympus E-M1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D II and the Olympus E-M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.